nsg365/Demo/README.md

 # Demo
-This is my first Git repos
+This is my first Git repository
+Author - Nihar Sagar